WHAT IS THE PHILOSOPHY AND MISSION OF CAMP BAUERCREST?

 HOW ARE GROUP AND BUNK ASSIGNMENTS MANAGED?

 After initial camp registration, additional forms for medical information, activities, community handbook, and bunk requests are sent to families (after the 1st of the year and closer to spring).
 Group and bunk placements are determined by grade.
-New campers are not in a separate bunk, as we honor bunk requests and do our best to integrate campers in terms of years at camp and geographic dispersion whenever possible.
-We guarantee meeting at least one bunkmate request for every family.
+New campers are mixed in with returning campers, as we honor bunk requests and do our best to integrate campers in terms of years at camp and geographic dispersion whenever possible.
+We try to guarantee at least one bunkmate request for every family.
 We do not intentionally separate campers unless a separation is requested or required.

 Group assignments are determined as follows: